LukasMurdock/cse-271/Notes.md

 Collections.sort(list2);
 for(inti = 0; (i < list1.length); i++) {
 if(list1[i] != list2.get(i)) {
-returnfalse; // At least 1 difference.
+return false; // At least 1 difference.
 Not same.
 }
 }
-returntrue; // Yes!
+return true; // Yes!
 The sorted arrays are the same!
 }

 // binary search examples